Say Hello to Android O and Unveil the Updates

 5. New Emoji

-Bottom up for rounded shaped emojis, Google has finally replaced the gumdrops emoji style.
+Bottom up for rounded shaped emojis, Google has finally replaced the gumdrop emoji style.
 Have you looked into the starstruck?
 Charming enough!
-Well, fairy, mermaid, giraffe, wizard are more to be graced.
+Well, fairies, mermaids, giraffes, and wizards are more to be graced.

 6. Restricted Background Activities

-Furthermore, Android O also brings high-resolution audio support, alongside the new native Audio API.
+Furthermore, Android O also brings high-resolution audio support, alongside the new native Audio API in mobile app development.
 New connectivity features like Wi-Fi Aware are also being added, along with improved keyboard navigation, and enhanced WebView.

-Android O now supports several new Java Language APIs, including the new java.time API.
-The Android Runtime is said to be much faster than before, with improvements of up to 2x on some application benchmarks.
+Android O now supports new Java Language APIs, including the new java.time API.
+The Android Runtime is said to be much faster than before in Android app development, with improvements of up to 2x on some application benchmarks.